Choisissez votre cadeau d'exception à partir des montants d'achat ci-dessous.

 He refuses to wear the perfumer's white coat and writes each of his formulas by hand.
-He owns dozens of Klein blue suits, his lucky color, and values his cufflinks as much as his socks, which he always buys in Rome.
+He owns dozens of Klein blue suits, his lucky color, and attaches as much importance to his cufflinks as to his socks, which he always buys in Rome.

-Alberto Morillas is, at the dawn of his 70th birthday, a contemporary dandy, the likes of which you rarely come across.
-Of Spanish origin, he self-taught the workings of perfumery in Geneva at Firmenich in the 1970s.
-Always faithful to this company of creation of perfumes and aromas, he imagined for his customers some of the most beautiful fragrances of over the past forty years, such as Acqua Di Gio by Giorgio Armani, Pleasures by Estée Lauder, Flower by Kenzo and most recently Gucci Mémoire d'une Odeur.
+Alberto Morillas is, at the dawn of his 70 years old, a contemporary dandy, the likes of which you rarely come across.
+Of Spanish origin, he taught himself the inner workings of perfumery in Geneva at Firmenich in the 1970s.
+Always loyal to this company that creates perfumes and aromas, he has created for his clients some of the most beautiful fragrances of the last forty years, such as Acqua Di Gio by Giorgio Armani, Pleasures by Estée Lauder, Flower by Kenzo and most recently Gucci Mémoire d'une Odeur.

-At the same time, this father of three created with his wife Claudine the family business Mizensir specializing in artisanal scented candles.
+At the same time, this father of three children created with his wife Claudine the family business Mizensir specializing in artisanal scented candles.
 One of them will now represent the spirit of our newspaper.
-Alberto Morillas took up the challenge of translating the identity and values of Time into smell.
-This candle will be marketed next week.
-Proceeds from sales will be donated to Race for Water, an NGO that works to protect the oceans.
+Alberto Morillas took up the challenge of transcribing the identity and values of the Time in scent.
+This candle will be marketed from next week.
+The profits from the sales will be donated to Race for Water, an NGO working to protect the oceans.

 If you had to sum up your childhood in two smells.

-When you have a sensibility, it doesn't matter whether you're poor or rich.
+When you have a sensitivity, whether you are poor or rich does not matter.
 My father was an epicurean.
 He knew how to recognize a beautiful blue or a beautiful brown.
 He wore two-tone shoes and put cologne in his hair.
-One of his first jobs when he arrived in Switzerland was a dishwasher at the Lausanne Palace, but he proudly specified that he was in charge of the silverware!
+One of his first jobs when he arrived in Switzerland was as a dishwasher at the Lausanne Palace, but he proudly specified that he took care of the silverware!
 He always saw the positive side of things.
 My mother wore Femme de Rochas, she wore gloves.
-I was an only child, in a suit and tie, rather lonely, raised by my elderly parents and my grandmother.
-Much loved and pampered.
+I was an only child, in a suit and tie, rather solitary, raised by my elderly parents and my grandmother.
+Very loved and pampered.
 My father called me "my king".

 What memories do you have of your first years in Geneva?